pagkly/Zed/Investopedia3/On the Move Mobile Commerce.md

 On the Move: Mobile Commerce
 ## What Is Mobile Commerce?

-Mobile commerce, also known as m-commerce or mcommerce, is the use of wireless handheld devices like cellphones and tablets to conduct commercial transactions online, including the purchase and sale of products, [online banking](https://www.investopedia.com/terms/o/onlinebanking.asp), and paying bills.
+Mobile commerce, also known as m-commerce or mcommerce, is the use of wireless handheld devices like cellphones and tablets to conduct commercial transactions online, including the purchase and sale of products, [[online banking]](https://www.investopedia.com/terms/o/onlinebanking.asp), and paying bills.
 The use of m-commerce activity is on the rise.
 According to market research company Statista, mobile commerce sales in the United States were an estimated $207.2 billion in 2017.

 ### Key Takeaways